 Recommendation and Referral for Expedited Sanctioning in Instances in Which the Student Accepts Responsibility.
-The Student Attorney General may, in his or her discretion, and in consultation with the Judicial Programs Officer, determine that a matter should be referred to an Expedited Hearing Panel of the Honor Court as described in Section F of Appendix C rather than a full hearing as described in Section E of Appendix C, provided that all of the following conditions apply: (a) the accused student admits fault and takes responsibility in writing for the conduct and related offense; (b) the evidence is sufficiently clear so that the student’s guilt for the offense to be charged has been demonstrated
+The Student Attorney General may, using discretion and in consultation with the Judicial Programs Officer, determine that a matter should be referred to an Expedited Hearing Panel of the Honor Court as described in Section F of Appendix C rather than a full hearing as described in Section E of Appendix C, provided that all of the following conditions apply: (a) the accused student admits fault and takes responsibility in writing for the conduct and related offense; (b) the evidence is sufficiently clear so that the student’s guilt for the offense to be charged has been demonstrated

-without additional review under Section E of Appendix C; (c) the accused student agrees in writing to proceed before an Expedited Hearing Panel after receiving pertinent information about his or her rights under this Instrument; and (d) the Student Attorney General submits a written recommendation and referral that addresses each of the conditions set forth above.
+without additional review under Section E of Appendix C; (c) the accused student agrees in writing to proceed before an Expedited Hearing Panel after receiving pertinent information about all student rights under this Instrument; and (d) the Student Attorney General submits a written recommendation and referral that addresses each of the conditions set forth above.

 Relation to Action in State or Federal Courts.
 In instances when action is either pending or completed against a student in a state or federal court and when the University’s interests are at issue, the Student Attorney General and the Vice Chancellor for Student Affairs will make a determination as to whether the protection of the University’s interests requires action by the University.
 If the Student Attorney General and the Vice Chancellor for Student Affairs cannot agree on the determination, the issue shall be decided by the Committee on Student Conduct.